 When orthoticshop reaches 200 Chic Points, she will be in the Style Council!

 The Orthotic Shop has awesome orthotic shoes.
 They are fierce and fashionable.
-You can find Olukai sandals,Sole sandals and more on their website.posted almost 2 years ago
+You can find Olukai sandals,Sole sandals and more on their website.posted about 2 years ago

 could you find smaller/thinner inserts, or trim the inserts to fit other shoes?
-I feel like inserts would be the most versatile option.posted almost 2 years ago
+I feel like inserts would be the most versatile option.posted about 2 years ago